UCyborg/BerserkerQuake2/README.md

 Now, you just need to put compiled executable files in their places:
 (assuming Quake2 is the folder where you put the data)

-berserker or Berserker.exe -> Quake2
+berserkerq2 or berserkerq2.exe -> Quake2
-libgame.so or Game.dll -> Quake2/baseq2
+game.so or game.dll -> Quake2/baseq2

 Finally, you can run the game.
 Make sure it's executed from its own directory so it can find the data.